 After an hour we arrived at Velars-sur-Ouche, a substantial village with a supermarket as well as a bar.
 Before going to the latter, we visited the former and collected supplies for the evening meal, as there would probably be nowhere to eat at St-Marie-sur-Ouche.

 Just over the canal was an enormous autoroute, the A38, but most of the time we neither saw it nor heard it as we strolled along the towpath under the trees.
 An hour passed peacefully, and then it began to rain, although not hard at first.
-Our trusty white shrouds, not quite dry from their service yesterday, reappeared.
+Our trusty white capes, not quite dry from their service yesterday, reappeared.